achyutha11/inherited-drift/README.md

 ## Attribution

-This codebase builds on the goal drift evaluation framework originally developed by [Rauno Arike](https://github.com/RaunoArike/goal-drift-evals) and extended in collaboration with Tyler Crosse.
+This codebase builds on the goal drift evaluation framework originally developed by [Rauno Arike](https://github.com/RaunoArike/goal-drift-evals) and extended in our work with the Supervised Program for Alignment Research (SPAR).
 Our contributions include the context conditioning experimental design, support for additional model families (Gemini, Qwen, GPT-5-series, Claude Sonnet 4.5), and the ER triage environment.

 ## Repository Layout